Federico-uni/CV-Project/CV-Project_DEF/ContinuousLIS/pkl/Readme.txt

-The pkls and vocab files are on cilab server.
+The vocab file is on cilab server